AdobeDocs/analytics-platform.en/help/analysis-workspace/export/download-send.md

    * **CSV:** Select **[!UICONTROL Project]** > **[!UICONTROL Download CSV]**.

-     Choose this option if you want plain-text data.
+     Choose this option if you want the downloaded file to be plain-text.

    ![](assets/download-project.png)

 1. (Conditional) If you chose to download a PDF, a message is shown after the project is ready to be downloaded.
-Click [!UICONTROL **Download**].
+Select [!UICONTROL **Download**].

 For project downloads, keep in mind: